TY-58/AlgoritmenH7/README.md

 ### Usage Example

 This is an example on how to run main.py for district 1 where houses and batteries are configured with a greedy algorithm and where cables are laid with a greedy algorithm combined.
 A hillclimber and histogram plot are also generated.
 This may take approximately 1 to 2 minutes.
-Time may depend on local maximum for the Hillclimber algorithm.
+Time may depend on local minimum for the Hillclimber algorithm.

 1. Type `1` for district 1.
 Hit enter.
 2. Type `2` for greedy configuration.
 Hit enter.